History of Caitlin Clark in Timeline

 January 2, 2022: 44 Points Against Evansville

-On January 2, 2022, Caitlin Clark scored 44 points in a victory over Evansville, breaking the Carver–Hawkeye Arena women's single-game scoring record.
+On January 2, 2022, Caitlin Clark posted 44 points and eight assists in a win over Evansville, breaking the Carver-Hawkeye Arena women's single-game scoring record.

 January 16, 2022: Fourth Career Triple-Double

-On January 16, 2022, Caitlin Clark achieved her fourth career triple-double, with 31 points, 10 rebounds, and 10 assists in a win over Nebraska.
+On January 16, 2022, Caitlin Clark recorded her fourth career triple-double, with 31 points, 10 rebounds and 10 assists in a victory over Nebraska.

 March 5, 2022: Big Ten Tournament Semifinals

-In March 2022, Caitlin Clark partnered with the Coralville Community Food Pantry in Coralville, Iowa, for a month-long donation push and meet-and-greet to "Team Up Against Hunger", encouraging $22 donations from the public as a nod to Clark's jersey number, and raised over $23,000.
+In March 2022, Caitlin Clark partnered with the Coralville Community Food Pantry in Coralville, Iowa, for a month-long donation push and meet-and-greet to "Team Up Against Hunger", encouraging $22 donations from the public.

 November 18, 2022: Ankle Injury Against Kansas State

-On November 18, 2022, Caitlin Clark suffered an ankle injury in a loss to Kansas State, though she recorded 27 points, 10 rebounds, and seven assists during the game.
+On November 18, 2022, Caitlin Clark suffered an ankle injury with 3.8 seconds left in a loss to Kansas State.
+Despite the injury, she recorded 27 points, 10 rebounds, and seven assists.

 October 15, 2023: Crossover at Kinnick

-On October 15, 2023, Caitlin Clark played in the Crossover at Kinnick, a preseason exhibition game against DePaul at Kinnick Stadium.
-She achieved a triple-double with 34 points, 11 rebounds, and 10 assists, contributing to a 94–72 victory.
-The game attracted a record-breaking attendance of 55,646, setting a new record for women's basketball.
+On October 15, 2023, Caitlin Clark played in Crossover at Kinnick, a preseason exhibition game against DePaul at Kinnick Stadium, recording a triple-double with 34 points, 11 rebounds, and 10 assists in a 94–72 victory.
+The game set a women's basketball record with an attendance of 55,646.

 In October 2023, Caitlin Clark formed the Caitlin Clark Foundation, a nonprofit organization with a mission "to uplift and improve the lives of youth and their communities through education, nutrition, and sport."